 Political jockeying put all the pieces in place.
-By the time Governor Alexander became chairman of the NGA (National Governors' Association, Annual Meeting, 167) in 1985, the seven "hardest issues facing U.S. public education" (173) had been decided and task forces formed.
-Reagan assigned Bennett to "prepare a 'report card'" on educational progress "and describe reforms that have worked" (Office of Educational Research and Improvement, 1987, 7).
+By the time Governor Alexander became chairman of the NGA (National Governors' Association, 1986, p.
+167) in 1985, the seven "hardest issues facing U.S. public education" (p.
+173) had been decided and task forces formed.
+Reagan assigned Bennett to "prepare a 'report card" on educational progress "and describe reforms that have worked" (Office of Educational Research and Improvement, 1987, p.
+7).
 Spring of 1986, Bennett "asked Alexander ... to head a major effort to update this national report card" (11).
-August 1986, the NGA task force recommendations were released in Time for Results, "the report initiated and chaired" by Alexander (3).
-Two weeks later in September 1986, Bennett released First Lessons, which was noted as "remarkably compatible with the NGA report" (4).
+August 1986, the NGA task force recommendations were released in Time for Results, "the report initiated and chaired" by Alexander (p.
+3).
+Two weeks later in September 1986, Bennett released First Lessons, which was noted as "remarkably compatible with the NGA report" (p.
+4).
 The federal education reform agenda was set and put in motion.

-The governors served to "mobilize the public and legislators in their states to support educational reforms" (Vinovskis, 1999, 7).
-Notably influential was the Southern Regional Education Board (SREB) made up of "southern governors, legislators, and education officials" (19) who issued national goals called Goals for Education:Challenge 2000 (20).
+The governors served to "mobilize the public and legislators in their states to support educational reforms" (Vinovskis, 1999, p.
+7).
+Notably influential was the Southern Regional Education Board (SREB) made up of "southern governors, legislators, and education officials" (p.
+19) who issued national goals called Goals for Education: Challenge 2000 (p.
+20).
 A call for support of the goals went out as a request for standards.

-"Once we have set standards, we must be willing to strive until we achieve them. ...
-If it takes a radical restructuring of our educational system, we must restructure it" Charlotte (N.C.)
-Observer (21).
+Once we have set standards, we must be willing to strive until we achieve them. ...
+If it takes a radical restructuring of our educational system, we must restructure it.
+Charlotte (N.C.)
+Observer (Vinovskis, 1999, p.
+21)